AGI Accepting Applications for 2017 Award for Excellence in Earth Science Teaching

 Geoff Camphire (email@example.com)

-The winner of the Edward C. Roy Award will receive a cash prize and an additional travel grant to attend the National Science Teachers Association Annual Conference in Chicago in March 2015.
-To be eligible, applications must be postmarked by January 10, 2015.
+The winner of the Edward C. Roy Award will receive a cash prize and an additional travel grant to attend the National Science Teachers Association Annual Conference in Chicago in March 2017.
+To be eligible, applications must be submitted by January 20, 2017.

 The Edward C. Roy Award is given in honor of Dr. Edward C. Roy Jr., a strong and dedicated supporter of Earth science education.
 A past president of AGI and former chair of the AGI Education Advisory Committee, Roy was a lifelong supporter of teachers and students of all ages.